uken/fluent-plugin-elasticsearch/README.md

 type_name  $[:type_key]
 ```

-This enable using regexp matched tag in index_name and type_name.
+This enable using regexp matched tag in index_name, type_name and logstash_prefix.
 For instance, if you have a config like this:

 ```
 <match mytag.**>